stgm/scientific-programming-1/41 Statistics/contents.md

 This module is a BETA version!

 In this module we'll get to work on statistics.
-It's obvious ath the computer can be put to great use to extract all sorts of interesting information out of data.
+It's obvious that  the computer can be put to great use to extract all sorts of interesting information out of data.
 But could we also test hypotheses: do we, or don't we observe a correlation in our data?

 In the video below, [Daniël Lakens](https://www.tue.nl/en/university/departments/industrial-engineering-innovation-sciences/the-department/staff/detail/ep/e/d/ep-uid/20091001/) is associate professor at the TU/e and tells about the combination of statistics and programming.